Chart Color Schemes

 York - Beverley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-York-Beverley's population is approximately 5,492 as of November 2025.
-This figure represents an increase of 334 people (6.5%) since the 2021 Census, which recorded a population of 5,158.
-The change is inferred from the estimated resident population of 5,444 in June 2024 and an additional 33 validated new addresses since the Census date.
-This results in a population density ratio of 1.2 persons per square kilometer.
-York-Beverley's growth rate of 6.5% since the census is within 2.4 percentage points of the national average (8.9%), indicating strong growth fundamentals.
+York - Beverley's population is approximately 5,492 as of November 2025.
+This figure represents an increase of 334 people, a 6.5% rise from the 2021 Census which reported a population of 5,158.
+The growth is inferred from ABS estimates: 5,444 in June 2024 and an additional 33 validated new addresses since the Census date.
+This results in a population density of 1.2 persons per square kilometer.
+York - Beverley's growth rate of 6.5% since the 2021 Census is within 2.4 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
 Interstate migration contributed approximately 94.4% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest an increase just below the median of Australia's regional areas.
-By 2041, York-Beverley is expected to grow by 446 persons, reflecting a total increase of 7.2% over the 17 years.
+Future population trends suggest a growth of 446 persons to 2041, reflecting an increase of 7.2% over the 17 years.

 Frequently Asked Questions - Population